ITJ Pittsburgh

 Intro to Judaism - In-person

 This course is split into three units, Fall, Winter, and Spring, taught on a continuous basis.
 A student that begins by taking Unit 2 in the Winter will continue to take Unit 3 and then Unit 1.
-Course fee includes all three units and the book, On One Foot.
+Course fee includes all three units and a book, Michael Strassfeld's A Book of Life.

 Financial aid is available.
-For more information about aid or to answer any other questions, email [email protected].
+For more information about aid or to answer any other questions, email Rabbi Mark Asher Goodman, ITJ Director, at [email protected].

 Register